kirstenbarrett/FRP/data/README.md

 ## line 6

+Specifies the amount of decimal places the output should be delivered as.

+## line 7

 Specifies whether to enable profiling for the program or not. **TRUE** to enable and **FALSE** to disable.